our-never-ending-job/WFGY/CODE_OF_CONDUCT.md

 ## Short version

 - Be respectful.
 Argue ideas, not people.
 - Read before you judge.
 Engage with the actual files and methods.
-- Critique with evidence that others can reproduce.
+- Critique with evidence that others can verify.
 - No harassment, brigading, or doxxing.
-- AI-only hot takes without reading the repo are not acceptable.
+- Critiques that do not reference the repository content or provide verifiable support may be treated as non actionable.
 - Maintainers may close or lock threads that are not constructive.

 ---